grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 Use descriptive words and phrases when including placeholders.
 Try to avoid using X or XXX.
 In Markdown, put a backtick followed by an asterisk in front and an asterisk followed by a backtick in front.
 For example, (*`A_PLACEHOLDER`*).

-For more advice on formatting command lines, see the [Google developer style guide](https://developers.google.com/style/code-syntax).
+For more information about formatting command lines, see [Document command-line syntax](https://developers.google.com/style/code-syntax) from Google.